 Assessment at Rosehill School

-Rosehill School in Nottingham City is a provision for learners with autism, associated learning difficulties (the majority of which have severe learning difficulties) and challenging behaviour.
+Rosehill School in Nottingham City is a provision for children and young people with autism, associated learning difficulties (the majority of which have severe learning difficulties) and challenging behaviour.
 Accordingly, there are individualised pathways of learning and interventions based on the profile of young people placed at Rosehill.
-The school provision has an adapted curriculum, which is broad and balanced and offers a wide range of opportunities for learners.
+The school provision has a newly revised curriculum (Sept 2019), which is broad and balanced and offers a wide range of opportunities for learners.

-At Rosehill School, the principle of assessment is to check and identify what a child understands and what they need to learn next.
+At Rosehill, the principle of assessment is to check and identify what a child understands and what they need to learn next.

 How we Assess Progress